+Art.
+9.3 Exit

-ART.
-9.3 EXIT Leaving the Fighting Area.
+Leaving the Fighting Area.

-If a Fighter leaves the area (EXIT) without being pushed, kicked or knocked out by their opponent it will be seen as a "Voluntary Exit" and will receive a warning from the Referee.
-On the second exit the Fighter will lose one point, the third exit the Fighter will lose one point, After the fourth time the Fighter leaves the area they shall be disqualified.
-If the Kickboxer fights on the edge of the Tatami, the Referee must NOT stop the fight to prevent the fighters from the exit.
+If a Fighter leaves the area (EXIT) without being pushed, kicked or knocked out by his opponent it will be seen as a "Voluntary Exit" and will receive a warning from the Referee.
+On the third exit the Fighter will lose one point.
+At the fourth time the Fighter leaving the area shall be disqualified.
+If the Kickboxer fights on the edge of Tatami, the Referee must not stop the fight to prevent the fighters from the exit.

-Stepping out (EXIT) means Stepping outside the line, even with only one foot.
+Stepping out (EXIT) means

+stepping outside the line, even with only one foot.

 Stepping on the line should not be considered as stepping out.
-The Whole foot must be outside the designated area.
-If the fighter is pushed out by the other fighter, or they went outside the line as a result of a hit or kick, it is not classed as a voluntary exit.
+The Whole the foot must be outside the designated area.
+If the fighter is pushed out by the other fighter, or he went outside the line as a result of a hit or kick, it is not classed as a voluntary exit.